Joey623/L2RW/README.md

 ## Contact

-If you have any questions, please feel free to open an issue or contact me via [yan.jiang@oulu.fi](yan.jiang@oulu.fi).
+If you have any questions, please feel free to open an issue or contact me via [jiangyan@nuist.edu.cn](jiangyan@nuist.edu.cn).